Space Shuttle Columbia disaster: Recovery of debris

-On March 27 a Bell 407 helicopter that was being used in the debris search crashed due to mechanical failure in the Angelina National Forest.
+On March 27, a Bell 407 helicopter that was being used in the debris search crashed due to mechanical failure in the Angelina National Forest.
 The crash killed the pilot, Jules F. Mier Jr., and a Texas Forest Service aviation specialist, Charles Krenek, and injured three other crew members.

 A group of Caenorhabditis elegans worms, enclosed in aluminum canisters, survived reentry and impact with the ground and were recovered weeks after the disaster.
 The culture, which was part of an experiment to research their growth while consuming synthetic nutrients, was found to be alive on April 28, 2003.

 NASA management selected the Reusable Launch Vehicle hangar at KSC to reconstruct recovered Columbia debris.
 NASA Launch Director Michael Leinbach led the reconstruction team, which was staffed by Columbia engineers and technicians.
 Debris was laid out on the floor of the hangar in the shape of the orbiter to allow investigators to look for patterns in the damage that indicated the cause of the disaster.
 Astronaut Pamela Melroy was assigned to oversee the six-person team reconstructing the crew compartment, which included fellow astronaut Marsha Ivins.

 Recovered debris was shipped from the field to KSC, where it was unloaded and checked to see if it was contaminated by toxic hypergolic propellants.
 Each piece of debris had an identifying number and a tag indicating the coordinates where it was found.
-Staff attached photographed and catalogued each piece of debris.
+Staff attached photographs and catalogued each piece of debris.
 Recovered debris from inside the orbiter was placed in a separate area, as it was not considered to be a contributor to the accident.
 NASA conducted a fault tree analysis to determine the probable causes of the accident, and focused its investigations on the parts of the orbiter most likely to have been responsible for the in-flight breakup.
 Engineers in the hangar analyzed the debris to determine how the orbiter came apart.
 Even though the crew compartment was not considered as a likely cause of the accident, Melroy successfully argued for its analysis to learn more about how its safety systems helped, or failed to help, the crew survive.
 The tiles on the left wing were studied to determine the nature of the burning and melting that occurred.
 The damage to the debris indicated that the breach began at the wing's leading edge, allowing hot gas to get past the orbiter's thermal protection system.

 The search for Columbia debris ended in May.
-Approximately 83,900 pieces of debris were recovered, weighing 84900 lbs, which was about 38 per cent of the orbiter's overall weight.
-About 40,000 recovered pieces of debris have never been identified.
+Approximately 83,900 pieces of debris were recovered, weighing 84900 lbs, which was about 38 percent of the orbiter's overall weight.
+When the CAIB report was released, about 40,000 recovered pieces of debris had not been identified.
 All recovered non-human Columbia debris was stored in unused office space at the Vehicle Assembly Building, except for parts of the crew compartment, which were kept separate.
+By the end of reconstruction efforts only 720 items remained classified as unknown.